 Every bike ride begins with putting on a helmet.
 But it’s equally important that you ensure a proper fit so your helmet can best protect you.

 Size can vary between manufacturers.
 Follow the steps to fit a helmet properly.
 It may take time to ensure a proper helmet fit, but your life is worth it.
 It’s usually easier to look in the mirror or have someone else adjust the straps.

 Be prepared before heading out.

-- Wear equipment to protect you and make you more visible to others, like a bike helmet, bright clothing (during the day), reflective gear, and a white front light and red rear light and reflectors on your bike (at night, or when visibility is poor).
+- Wear equipment to protect you and make you more visible to others, such as a bike helmet, bright clothing (during the day), reflective gear and a white front light and red rear light and reflectors on your bike (at night, or when visibility is poor).

 - Ride one per seat, with both hands on the handlebars, unless signaling a turn.